Kofituo/rifgen/README.md

 [View on crates.io](https://crates.io/crates/rifgen)

 ##Support

-If you'd like to support this project and upcoming ones, you can do so [here](https://p.hbtl.co/tHBHce)
+If you'd like to support this project and upcoming ones, you can do so [here](https://p.hbtl.co/tHBHce).
+I'd really appreciate it!